JsBergbau/MiTemperature2/README.md

 pip3 install pybluez
 ```

-Because of a bug in pycryptodomex you need `pip3 install pycryptodomex==3.11` to install older version for Raspberry PI Zero W, see https://github.com/JsBergbau/MiTemperature2/issues/104.

 Bluetooth LE Scanning needs root.
 To run the script for AT with normal user rights, please execute
 ```
 sudo setcap cap_net_raw,cap_net_admin+eip $(eval readlink -f `which python3`)